 Even the 14th century Renaissance church began to deteriorate into a sorry state until 2010 when after years of abandonment, local authorities finally stepped in and began efforts to restore it.
 But still, the jets roar overhead.

-There is no peace to be found in this seemingly picturesque suburban village.
+However, there is no peace to be found in this seemingly picturesque suburban village.
 Upon arrival, you will be greeted with the screeching of airplane jets.
 Not more than a minute will pass before the sounds of chirping birds is eclipsed.
 You’ll have to raise your voice to finish your sentence.

 A new and functioning Goussainville does exist today where most of the old residents moved.
 However it’s probably one of few towns in the world that can say it shifted itself several kilometers to the left.
 Meanwhile, in the old town, or the ‘vieux pays’ only a handful of faithful residents remain.
 In 2009, Aéroports de Paris sold half of the historic village back to the community for a symbolic price of 1 euro.